hx/esp/README.md

 Model state can be any TypeScript type you like.

-You can organise your TypeScript files however you like with the [src](/src) directory.
+You can organise your TypeScript files however you like within the [src](/src) directory.

 ### Views